stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

 ## Provision a hosted cluster on AWS

+The `hcp` CLI for AWS requires a role ARN and STS credentials.
+Refer to this [doc] (https://github.com/stolostron/hypershift-addon-operator/blob/main/docs/creating_role_sts_aws.md).

-After setting up the hypershift command line and enabling `local-cluster` cluster as the hosting cluster, you can provision a hosted cluster via `hypershift` command line.
+After setting up the `hcp` command line and creating the role ARN and the STS credentials, you can provision a hosted cluster via `hcp` command line.

 1. Set the following environment variables